Get travel and medical insurance

 Flights from Austria to Ireland have resumed and carriers are operating at a reduced timetable.
 Current information on flights to and from Vienna can be found on the Vienna Airport website.
 Please check with your airline if in doubt.

-The Austrian Ministry of Health monitors the current developments very closely and measures are currently being implemented by the responsible health authorities.
+The Austrian Ministry of Health monitors the current developments closely and measures are regularly revised by the responsible authorities.
 You can follow updates by the Austrian ministries here:

 Link to: Ministry of Heath / public health authorities

-The Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection provides detailed information, recommendations and download material about COVID-19 in German and a FAQ section also available in English.
+The Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection provides detailed information, recommendations and download material about COVID-19 (mainly in German).

 The Health Hotline 1450 has been created for people with symptoms or people suspecting to have been infected.